-Questions and Answers about Williamson Act Public Acquisition Notification
+Questions and Answers about Land Conservation (Williamson) Act Public Acquisition Notification

 Public acquisition of Williamson Act land is acquisition, by provision in the Act (Government Code §§51290 - 51295, 51296.6), of land located within an agricultural preserve or enforceably restricted by a Williamson Act or Farmland Security Zone contract by a public agency or person for a public improvement.